London Passes: the passes to London

 Let's take a simple numerical example to see if the London Pass pays off, considering the 3-day option (a long weekend) and the main attractions.

-We likely choose a few main attractions, quietly visitable in 3 days(you can do a lot better, but let's make a typical case of a vacation with a leisurely pace anyway):
+We likely choose a few main attractions, quietly visitable in 3 days(it can be done much better, but let's make a typical case of a vacation with a leisurely pace anyway):

 - Tower of London (individually would cost £36)